ome/bioformats/components/native/bf-cpp/readme-windows.txt

    being set.
 You can fix the error by using cmake-gui to explicitly select Visual C++ 9.0 as the target compiler, then rerunning the ant command.

-2) The proxies generated include an Object.h with an operator<< implementation not labeled for export with JACE_PROXY_API, resulting in a linker error during build.
-To fix, add the JACE_PROXY_API declaration manually before building in Visual Studio.

 INSTALLING COMPILE-TIME DEPENDENCIES -- WINDOWS